 - Spritz your face with a facial spritzer like Neal’s Yard Remedies White Tea Facial Mist for a refreshing cool-down.
 I keep mine in the fridge for an extra cool treat.

 - Wear a wide-brim hat, use a sun-brella, walk on the shady side of the street… Light=Heat.
 In my former life, I used to seek out the sunny side of the street to keep warm, now I realize that the shady side is about 10° cooler than the sunny side, which makes a big difference in staying cool.

 - Wear a wet t-shirt!
 Well, ok, maybe not outside our around the neighborhood :-), but when you’re at home (or on your boat) and it’s stifling hot out a wet t-shirt is a great cool-down tool.
 Wet clothing evaporates as it dries which helps to cool you down.
 We even put wet tea towels on our two cats to help them stay cool too.
 You’d think they’d mind, but they actually love it!

 - Don’t forget fans…having airflow moving around, even if it’s warm air, will help you stay cooler than stagnant hot air.
 We currently have two fans up on our boat and are in the process of installing three more which should really help us beat the heat.

-I hope sharing some of of the ways we beat the heat has helped you too.
-Please leave a comment to let us know your favorite cooling foods to beat the summer heat, or other favorite cooling tricks!
+I hope sharing some of the ways we beat the heat has helped you too.
+Please leave a comment to let us know your favorite cooling foods to beat the summer heat or other favorite cooling tricks!
 Happy rest of summer…